fredhutchio/RNAseq/README.md

 Please see the following resources for more information on:
 - [**Teaching**](https://github.com/fredhutchio/instructors) these materials.
-[`instructors.md`](instructors.md) includes information for instructors to facilitate teaching each lesson.
+[`instructors.md`](instructors.md) includes information for instructors to facilitate teaching each lesson, including learner profiles that describe the intended audience for these materials.
 [`hackmdio.md`](hackio.md) is an archive of the [interactive webpage](https://hackmd.io) used during lessons.
 - [**Contributing**](https://github.com/fredhutchio/curriculum_contribution) to lessons.
 Each lesson's materials are described in markdown (`.md`) files